Digital multicast television network: United States

-Public television stations in the United States were also comparatively early adopters of multicasting, and public TV content distributors joined a meeting in the mid-2000s, such as with the launch of Create by American Public Television in January 2006.
+Public television stations in the United States were also comparatively early adopters of multicasting, and public TV content distributors joined a meeting in the mid-2000s, such as with the launch of lifestyle-focused Create by American Public Television in January 2006.
 In 2016, PBS began providing a 24-hour PBS Kids service to member stations replacing Spanish-language V-me.